Title

 Abstract

-Methodology – This quantitative study employs the PLS-SEM method.
+Design/methodology/approach – This quantitative study employs PLS-SEM.
 Key members of the Election Commission’s finance and administration staff were surveyed to gather primary data, while the Supreme Audit Agency’s financial audit report provided secondary data.

-Originality – By incorporating cultural change as a moderating factor in the relationship between the rule of law, transparency, and financial reporting quality, this study makes a significant contribution to the existing body of literature.
+Originality – By incorporating cultural change as a moderating factor in the relationship among the rule of law, transparency, and financial reporting quality, this study makes a significant contribution to the existing literature.
 Addressing the specific challenges faced by the Indonesian General Election Commission offers a fresh perspective on how governance practices influence financial reporting in developing countries.

 Keywords